krzemienski/awesome-from-stars/README.md

 * [kodecocodes/objective-c-style-guide](https://github.com/kodecocodes/objective-c-style-guide): A style guide that outlines the coding conventions for raywenderlich.com
 * [crunchyroll/objective_perceptual_analysis](https://github.com/crunchyroll/objective_perceptual_analysis): Objective Perceptual Analysis - Compression Karma Predictor
 * [google-research-datasets/Objectron](https://github.com/google-research-datasets/Objectron): Objectron is a dataset of short, object-centric video clips.
 In addition, the videos also contain AR session metadata including camera poses, sparse point-clouds and planes.
 In each video, the camera moves around and above the object and captures it from different views.
 Each object is annotated with a 3D bounding box.
 The 3D bounding box describes the object’s position, orientation, and dimensions.
 The dataset contains about 15K annotated video clips and 4M annotated images in the following categories: bikes, books, bottles, cameras, cereal boxes, chairs, cups, laptops, and shoes
+* [robinp7720/Oblecto](https://github.com/robinp7720/Oblecto): Oblecto is a media server, which streams media you already own, and is designed to be at the heart of your entertainment experience.
+It runs on your home server to index and analyze your media such as Movies and TV Shows and presents them in an interface tailored for your media consupmtion needs.
 * [konkor/obmin](https://github.com/konkor/obmin): File Sharing Server
 * [openbroadcaster/obplayer](https://github.com/openbroadcaster/obplayer):  :radio: OBPlayer Streaming Automation Playout with CAP EAS Alerting
 * [obsproject/obs-amd-encoder](https://github.com/obsproject/obs-amd-encoder): AMD Advanced Media Framework Encoder Plugin for Open Broadcaster Studio